These supplements are proven to reduce cortisol, a stress hormone that, in excess, is often the cause of physical and mental health problems.

 And what does that mean?

-There are many supplements that purportedly decrease cortisol, but their supporting evidence relies exclusively on animal studies or their results in human trials have been mixed.
+There are many supplements that purportedly decrease cortisol, but their supporting evidence relies exclusively on animal studies or their results in human trials have been inconclusive.

 Supplements that have been found to reduce cortisol, but only in animal studies, include:

-This doesn’t mean that they won’t have the same effects in humans, but it does mean that no one knows just yet.
+This doesn’t mean that these supplements won’t have the same effects in humans, but it does mean that their effectiveness in humans has not yet been clinically proven.

-The evidence is similar for schisandra (Schisandra chinensis), a berry used in traditional Chinese medicine.
+The evidence is similarly mixed for schisandra (Schisandra chinensis), a berry used in traditional Chinese medicine.

 While magnesium definitely is a relaxing, anti-anxiety mineral, the evidence for magnesium lowering cortisol levels is inconsistent.